 College is something many of us encounter, and the routine of a student is one that we usually rightly stereotype.
 Books, papers, and endless amounts of time on the computer are trends we know and see.
 To anybody with the environment on their mind, that translates into consumption, consumption, consumption.

 Like Organic Soul on Facebook

 So, are all college bound individuals destined to wreak havoc on the worlds around them?
 Hopefully, no. And it is the intent of this article to prove otherwise.
 Let’s look at some common areas that, when replaced or altered, can save some green, both for the world and for your pocket.

 Every college has a high number of commuters, which means a high number of car pollutants as a result.
 Averaging between passenger vehicles and light trucks, each car releases about 14,000 pounds of carbon dioxide a year.
 Simply calculate the number of drivers at a college near you, multiple, and prepare for shock.

-Ride-sharing splits/saves money for gas and parking, self-powered transit is clearly cheaper (and you get a work out), and public transportation can save you up to $9000 annually.
-Sounds like a good start.
+Ride-sharing splits or saves money for gas and parking, self-power transit is clearly cheaper (and you get a work out), and public transportation can save you up to $9000 annually.

 Recycle: and I mean this in two ways.
 The first is to use recycled paper for notebooks.
 Environotes, a product of Roaring Spring Paper Products, is a great source.
 The products are high-quality and competitively priced in comparison to other brands.